AryaKadam50/Injection-Probing-and-Rare-URL-Anomaly-Detection/README.md

     ├── alert_manager.py
     └── realtime_pipeline.py   ← entrypoint, run this one
 ```

+`<your-install-dir>` can be anywhere you have read/write access —
+`/opt/uc09`, a directory under your own home folder, wherever.
+It does not
+need to match any path shown in this README; the examples later on use
+`/opt/uc09` purely as a placeholder to substitute your own.

 If your repo's files landed loose in one directory when cloned, you're
 already set — just make sure nothing else shares a name that would shadow